 Currently enrolled students are expected to register for the upcoming semester or term during the current semester by participating in continuing registration.
 During this period, students generally have a better chance of getting the courses they want at the desired time periods.
-The Registration Information newspaper and web have instructions for advising and registering via the web.
+Instructions for advising and registering via the web are available at http://louisville.edu/registrar.